UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ## Create Compute Resource Properties

 !!! info
-    To create a compute resource property for the algorithm, the user has to be in the ``Algorithm View`` which can be reached by clicking on a algorithm in the ``Algorithm List View``.
+    To create a compute resource property for the algorithm, the user has to be in the ``Algorithm Object View`` which can be reached by clicking on a algorithm in the ``Algorithm List View``.

-Creating properties for a compute resource is done in the ``General Tab`` of the ``Algorithm View``.
+Creating properties for a compute resource is done in the ``General Tab`` of the ``Algorithm Object View``.
 To do that, the user has to simply click on the ``Plus button`` of the dedicated ``Required Compute Resource Property Field``.

 ![alt text](./images/algorithm/Add_Compute_Resource_-_Step_1.PNG "Open Property Dialog")